VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 <img src="https://github.com/user-attachments/assets/e03814cf-05ad-46e8-9990-57886292724d" alt="pipeline.jpg" width="40%">

 **Note:**
-- DEG analysis requires group to contain a minimum of 3 samples each
+- DGE analysis requires group to contain a minimum of 3 samples each
 - Genes with low counts (TMM < 10 in all samples) are excluded from DE analysis
 - DE results are considered significant when the adjusted P-value, calculated using the Benjamini-Hochberg correction, is less than or equal to 0.05
-- The threshold for Log2 fold change is set at 0.58
+- The threshold for absolute log fold change is set to 1.5 (0.58 Log2 fold change)

 ## Preparing your R Environment